Poland–Turkey relations: Recent relations

 In November 2021, Polish Prime Minister Mateusz Morawiecki accused Turkey of assisting Belarus and Russia during the 2021–2022 Belarus–European Union border crisis.
 Turkey subsequently temporarily blocked flights to Belarus to ease the crisis and expressed support for the Polish authorities.

 In April 2022, Turkey granted visa-free travel to Polish nationals.

 In February 2023, Poland sent 178 rescuers and medics to Turkey to help the relief operation after the 2023 earthquake, as well as material aid, including medical equipment, medicines, power generators, field beds, etc. Various Polish charitable organizations, including the Polish Red Cross, Caritas Polska and Polish Humanitarian Action, organized fundraising and material aid for the earthquake victims.

+Turkish students were the fourth largest group of foreign students in Poland in 2021 and 2022, and the third largest in 2023 and 2024, at the same time being the largest group from West Asia.